ChrisKent-Github/Product-Inventory-Lab/instructions/section-01.md

 ## Part 3 - Classes

-Now it's time to thing about the Objects that will be apart of our inventory application.
-We will definately need a product to inventory.
+Now it's time to thing about the Objects that will be a part of our inventory application.
+We will definitely need a product to inventory.
 Come up with 2 products for your store, and thing about how you would represent them as Java objects.

 As an example I will be using a store that sells Sneakers and Whiskey.
-So, I know I will definately have a Sneaker class and a Whiskey class.
+So, I know I will definitely have a Sneaker class and a Whiskey class.
 We will see later on that we will create a few more classes to help manage our inventory.

 1. Create feature branch